 Best management practices will change as technology and knowledge improve.
-Specific strategies will include:
+Specific strategies may include:

-- The use of spawning matrices to maximize the genetic diversity of our hatchery populations and the natural populations that they supplement; - Evaluation of raising hatchery salmon to a more natural size and at a more natural rate so that they mature at a more natural (older) age; and - Developing new protocols and a database to better monitor hatchery production at all stages.
+- The use of spawning matrices to maximize the genetic diversity of our hatchery populations and the natural populations that they supplement; - Evaluation of raising hatchery salmon to a more natural size and at a more natural rate with the goal that they mature at a more natural (older) age; and - Developing new protocols and improved databases to better monitor hatchery production at all stages.